qiuhhan/stat133_fall18/workout01/data/nba2018-dictionary.md

 ## Data Dictionary

-nba2018.csv records various information of all the NBA players in the 2018 season and is composed of 38 columns and 478 rows -- each column has a characteristic and each row has a name of a player.
+**nba2018.csv records various information of all the NBA players in the 2018 season and is composed of 38 columns and 478 rows -- each column has one attribute and each row has a name of the players.
 The csv file contains players' numbers, DOB, experience and game specs, etc. 'postion', 'team', and 'country' are recorded using abbreviations. 'height' is measuring in feet-inches and 'weight' is in pounds.
-Missing values are either left blank or indicated by 'NA'.
+Missing values are either left blank or indicated by 'NA'.**

 A more detailed information is provided below:

 • player: first and last names of player